meshcalero/rmdl/doc/resource-model-definition.md

 RMDL has six basic meta model elements to specify a data model:

-* package: A group of data models sharing a common domain
+* module: A group of data models sharing a common domain
 * dependencies: The dependency of one package to other packages or versions of packages.
 * type: An individual data model specification
 * element: A sub-component of a type